numisveinsson/SeqSeg/README.md

 -`test_name`: This argument specifies the name of the nnUNet test to use.
 The default value is '3d_fullres'.
 Other possible values could be '2d', etc.

--`dataset`: This argument specifies the name of the dataset used to train the nnUNet model.
+-`train_dataset`: This argument specifies the name of the dataset used to train the nnUNet model.
 For example, 'Dataset010_SEQCOROASOCACT'.

+-'config_name': This argument specifies the name of the config file to use.
+The default value is 'global.yml'.

 -`fold`: This argument specifies which fold to use for the nnUNet model.
 The default value is 'all'.